Rhyspew/aws-bootcamp-cruddur-2023/journal/week6.md

 To build docker file: docker build -f Dockerfile.prod -t backend-flask.prod .

-## Fix messaging problems
+### Fix other problems.
 Populate RDS prod db with new users.
-Use db/connect prod Use INSERT command to insert new info into schema
+Use ./bin/db/connect prod Use INSERT command to insert new info into schema

 If duplicate inserts have been made, delete using the following command: